 Efficio was engaged to review the current situation and provide recommendations to achieve these objectives.
 The review identified a number of barriers to success.

-For example, the existing multi-supplier model made it difficult for FSCS to leverage volume or optimise the end-to-end operation.
+For example, the existing multi-supplier model made it difficult for FSCS to leverage volume or optimize the end-to-end operation.
 In addition, the existing contractual arrangements made it difficult for FSCS to examine value for money.
 They also provided little certainty for suppliers, which made them reluctant to invest in improvements or innovations.
 As a result, the relationships between FSCS and its suppliers tended to be short term and transactional rather than long term and partnership-focused.

 Efficio’s breadth of knowledge and commercial acumen were critical to the success of this project.
 The framework they developed enabled us to achieve huge benefits for our stakeholders, our outsourcing partner and, most importantly, for our customers